armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

 This document will show you how to install SSH Keys into the Terraformer container.
 The process requires modifications to the deployment of Terraformer running in Kubernetes.
 <br><br>

 For information about what causes this issue, see the following Kubernetes issue: [https://github.com/kubernetes/kubernetes/issues/2630](https://github.com/kubernetes/kubernetes/issues/2630)

-The workaround is based on the following post from Stackoverflow: [https://stackoverflow.com/a/57908921](https://stackoverflow.com/a/57908921)
+The workaround is based on the following post from Stack Overflow: [https://stackoverflow.com/a/57908921](https://stackoverflow.com/a/57908921)

 ## Prerequisites